georanton/TripAdvisor_hotel-restaurant-attractions_scrape_Greece_using_scrapy/README.md

 This repo consists scripts for scraping Trip Advisor site.
 I use scrapy framework with python.
-The purpose is to scrape info and reviews for hotels restaurants and attractions for Greece.
+The purpose is to scrape info and reviews for hotels restaurants and attractions in Greece.